Using AIP4Win's Magnitude Measurement Tool

 The Magnitude Measuring Tool is a new AIP4Win feature that is still in active development.
 Its purpose is to make doing CCD photometry fast, accurate, and efficient.
 The MMT supports multicolor photometry and the AAVSO's new Extended format.

-To see how easy it is to use the MMT, view the 10-minute Flash video by clicking the link below.
-The video gives you a quick run-through, then shows you how to set up the MMT the first time you use it, and then recapitulates showing a photometric run on a short ten-image sequence.
+To see how easy it is to use the MMT, view the 10-minute video by clicking the link below.
+The video gives you a quick run-through of the MMT in operation.
+A second video shows you how to set up the MMT the first time you use it.

 Further down this page you'll find a brief description of the theory behind the new MMT.
 Understanding the theory behind the tool makes it much easier to set up and use the MMT.